jeff665547/Project-ChipImgProc/doc/modules/installation.md

 ChipImgProc\> mkdir build
 ChipImgProc\> cd build

-:: Configure build, will build all upstream dependencies build\> cmake .. -G "Visual Studio 15 2017 Win64" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON
+:: Configure build, will build all dependencies build\> cmake .. -G "Visual Studio 15 2017 Win64" -DCMAKE_INSTALL_PREFIX="..\stage" -DINSTALL_DEPS=ON -DCMAKE_BUILD_TYPE="Release" -DCOPY_ALL_TP=ON

 :: Build project, and install
 build\> cmake --build . --target install

 :: Now the result will put in ChipImgProc\stage
-:: All upstream library will put in ChipImgProc\stage\third_party
+:: All libraries will put in ChipImgProc\stage\third_party
 ```

-After build, you have to link the ChipImgProc manually.
+After the build step, you have to link the ChipImgProc manually.
 See [manually import](@ref manually-import) for details.

-Manually import {#manually-import}
+Manually import (on Windows) {#manually-import}
 ===============

 Import ChipImgProc may need several compiler flags and definitions,
-These compiler options not only from ChipImgProc, but OpenCV and other upstream.
+these compiler options are not only required by ChipImgProc but also OpenCV and other dependencies.

-Here we list all client's upstream and compiler options, the client project
+Here we list all client's dependencies and corresponding compiler options, the user's project
-should find a way to link these binary manually.
+should link these binaries manually.

-Use gcc
+Use GCC
 ---

 C++ flags: